ryanrestine/HackTheBox_WriteUps/windows_machines/love_notes.md

 However, we get an error.
 Not sure why though..

-Interestingly, if I catch a reverse shell back and issue the same command, I am able to catch a shell back from the .msi file as system:
+Interestingly, if I catch a reverse shell back and issue the same command outside of evil-winrm, I am able to catch a shell back from the .msi file as system:

 ```
 ┌──(ryan㉿kali)-[~/HTB/Love]